-SECTION 11.
+SECTION 12.
 Beneficiaries.
-This Disclosure Certificate shall inure solely to the benefit of the City, the Dissemination Agent, the Participating Underwriters and Holders and Beneficial Owners from time to time of the Bonds, and shall create no rights in any other person or entity.
+This Disclosure Certificate shall inure solely to the benefit of the City, the Issuer, the Dissemination Agent, if any, the Participating Underwriters and Holders and Beneficial Owners from time to time of the 2008A Bonds, and shall create no rights in any other person or entity.